Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

 - More expensive utility bills due to less efficient cooling.

 The compressor is one of the costliest parts to replace on your air conditioner.
 If it goes out, you’re better off doing air conditioning installation because of this part’s cost.

 2. Rust and Mold

-Water is a natural byproduct of the cooling process.
+Water naturally occurs during the cooling process.
 Your air conditioner removes moisture from the air as it cools your house.
 This moisture flows into a pan and then out via a line.

 - Rust and mold.

 - Rusty coils, which won’t be able to get rid of heat as well.

 - More expensive energy costs due to less efficient cooling.

 If your air conditioner isn’t level, it might vibrate excessively.
 This can create annoying sounds when on and even require air conditioning repair.